Fast Route to Thermalization: Results and Discussion

-The cooling mechanism is analogous to a power driven refrigerator, where the two-level-system mimics a cold bath with finite heat capacity.
-The driving supplies the power to pump heat from the cold bath and dump in the hot bath.
-In such cooling scenario, consistency with thermodynamics requires a positive entropy production and investment of work.
+The cooling mechanism is analogous to that of a power driven refrigerator, where the two-level system mimics a cold bath with finite heat capacity.
+The driving supplies the power to pump heat from the cold bath and dump it into the hot bath.
+In such a cooling scenario, consistency with thermodynamics requires a positive entropy production and investment of work.
 This is verified in Fig. \ref{fig:entropy_production_vs_t}.